Global Citizenship Champions

 - Enable, encourage and support global citizenship within your Health Board or staff group.

-- Attend quarterly network meetings (or arrange a deputy in your place) to share learning within the lead network and receive updates from the NHS Global Citizenship Programme Board
+- Attend quarterly network meetings (or arrange a deputy in your place) to share learning within the lead network and receive updates from the NHS Global Citizenship Advisory Board

 - Act as local co-ordinator & local champion for global citizenship.